Linuxfabrik/lfops/roles/exoscale_vm/README.md

 `exoscale_vm__disk_size`

-* The disk size in GBs.
-Must be greater than 10.
-Note that adjusting the disk size is not currently supported.
+* The instance root disk size in GiB.
+Must be at least 10 and at most 51200 (Exoscale v2 limit).
+Increasing this value on an existing VM triggers `PUT /v2/instance/{id}:resize-disk`; the role stops the VM first if needed.
+The disk can only grow (see Known Limitations).
 * Type: Number.
 * Default: `10`